LeadSpend/jquery-leadspendemail/README.md

 * name = "{name of your email input}-result"
 * id = "{id of your email input}-result" (or "" if ID was not set on your form)
 * class = "leadSpendEmail-result"

-Note: If a custom resultInputSuffix is used, it will replace "-result" in the above examples.

 Result Codes and What They Mean
 -------------------